wsbctechnicalblog/wsbctechnicalblog.github.io/content/redundant-tests.md

 ![6 tests green](/images/6testsgreen.png)

 We feel good knowing that our design is delivering as expected.
-However, prudent engineering demand that we examine our design more thoroughly, so we will now run mutation testing:
+However, prudent engineering demands that we examine our design more thoroughly, so we will now run mutation testing:

 ![6 mutants killed](/images/6mutantskilled.png)